lafu9989/csci2275final/README.md

-# csci2275final
-Repo for my CSCI 2275 final project.
+# CSCI 2275 Final Project: Family Tree

 ### Project Summary
 This project consists of a program that can store a family tree.